 Distance driven: 370 km / 230 miles.

 For your final day, we’d suggest heading back to Reykjavik and doing a little bit of sight-seeing in the town.
-This would also be a good day to visit the Blue Lagoon if you didn’t come here on your first day.
+This would also be a good day to visit the Blue Lagoon or Sky Lagoon if you didn’t come here on your first day.

 Finally, it’ll be time to head back to the airport, return your hire car, and head home!
 You have successfully driven the whole Iceland Ring Road!